ryoon/netbsd-ddwg/netbsd-ddwg.md

         }
 ```

-First, rfopen() needs to determine if the device does actually exist, and if
+First, `rfopen()` needs to determine if the device does actually exist, and if
-so, it needs to fetch the softc data structure for the device.
+so, it needs to fetch the `softc` data structure for the device.
 The path from the
-device number to the softc data structure is, as you can see, relatively easy, once
+device number to the `softc` data structure is, as you can see, relatively easy, once
 you know it.
-The DISKUNIT() macro uses the minor device number to determine which instance number of the device is addressed by the device number.
+The `DISKUNIT()` macro uses the minor device number to determine which instance number of the device is addressed by the device number.
-See sys/disklabel.h.
-This is where the cfdriver data structure comes into
+See `sys/disklabel.h`.
+This is where the `cfdriver` data structure comes into
 play.
-For each device mentioned in the kernels configuration file, config(8)
+For each device mentioned in the kernels configuration file, `config(8)`
-creates an instance of the data structur in ioconf.[ch] inside the kernel compilation directory, using a naming convention of <DEV>_cd.
-Here, <DEV> represents
+creates an instance of the data structur in ioconf.[ch] inside the kernel compilation directory, using a naming convention of `<DEV>_cd`.
+Here, `<DEV>` represents
-the name given in the kernel configuration file, rf in this case. cd stands for
+the name given in the kernel configuration file, `rf` in this case. `cd` stands for
-ConfigurationDriver.
+*C*onfiguration*D*river.
 The type definitions of this data structure can be found in
-sys/device.h.
-The cd defs field of this data structure is an array of pointers,
+`sys/device.h`.
+The `cd_defs` field of this data structure is an array of pointers,
-pointing to a softc data structure of an instance of the device.
+pointing to a `softc` data structure of an instance of the device.
 Since device
 may be added or removed during kernel runtime, this array is dynamic.
 The field
-cd ndevs contains the total number of instances for the device (i.e. number of
+`cd_ndevs` contains the total number of instances for the device (i.e. number of
-fields in cd devs).
-Furthermore, there's cd name, a pointer to a string with the
+fields in `cd_devs`).
+Furthermore, there's `cd_name`, a pointer to a string with the
-name of the device and an enum describing the device class, cd class.
+name of the device and an enum describing the device class, `cd_class`.

 ```
         rfc_sc = (struct rfc_softc *)rf_sc->sc_dev.dv_parent;